hightechict/DashDashVersion/README.md

 This work is licensed under the LGPL license, refer to the [COPYING.md][license] and [COPYING.LESSER.md][licenseExtension] files for details.

+## Repository

+The source code of this projecte can be found on [github](https://github.com/hightechict/DashDashVersion).

 [license]: https://raw.githubusercontent.com/hightechict/DashDashVersion/develop/COPYING
 [licenseExtension]: https://raw.githubusercontent.com/hightechict/DashDashVersion/develop/COPYING.LESSER
 [SemVer2]: https://semver.org/